jongio/memealyzer/README.md

 1. Copy the values outputted from the Terraform commands above (they should be in your `.env` file if you followed the Code Setup steps above) into the `pac/net/k8s/aks/env-configmap.yaml` file.
 1. Run the `az aks get-credentials` command that was outputted from the `terraform apply` command you ran earlier.
 It is something like `az aks get-credentials --resource-group azsdkdemo100rg --name azsdkdemo100aks`.
 Replace the resource group and cluster name with the one you created with Terraform earlier.
-1. Install [Helm](https://helm.sh/) - This will be used for an nginx ingress controller that will expose a Public IP for our cluster and handle routing.
+1. Install [Helm](https://helm.sh/) - This will be used for an [nginx ingress controller](https://github.com/kubernetes/ingress-nginx/tree/master/charts/ingress-nginx) that will expose a Public IP for our cluster and handle routing.
 1. Run the following commands:
    ```
+   helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
    helm repo add stable https://kubernetes-charts.storage.googleapis.com/
+   helm repo update
-   helm install nginx stable/nginx-ingress
+   helm install nginx ingress-nginx/ingress-nginx
    ```
 1. CD to the `src` folder for the language you would like to run, i.e. for .NET, cd to `src/net` for Python, cd to `src/python`.
 1. Login to your container registry. `docker login` or `az acr login`.